A-short-name/Public-Transportation-Manager/README.md

 To run the project in a local environment it is needed to:
 - Execute the docker-compose.yml file in the main directory (using `docker-compose up -d`).
 In this way all the needed containers (kafka, postgres) will be up and running.
-- Postrges databases will be created using the env variable `POSTGRES_MULTIPLE_DATABASES` that is used by the script `pg-init-scripts` for the initialization and creation of the databases
+- Postgres databases will be created using the env variable `POSTGRES_MULTIPLE_DATABASES` that is used by the script `pg-init-scripts` for the initialization and creation of the databases

 ## Checks